mjmckinnon/aws-webredirect/README.md

 First you'll need to install [Terraform](https://terraform.io) and get it working, make sure you understand how it works.

-The working directory for doing stuff in here is:
+The working directory for doing everything in here is:

+    git clone git@github.com:mjmckinnon/aws-webredirect.git
-    cd prod
+    cd aws-webredirect/prod

+You should initialise the terraform modules, and create some static nameservers:

+    terraform init
+    terraform apply --target aws_route53_delegation_set.nameservers

+You should see a list of four nameservers from AWS appear in the output - make a note of them!

-Then you should make a copy of the sample CSV file:
+Then you should make a copy of the sample CSV file and edit accordingly:

     cp redirections.csv.sample redirections.csv